 This free printable debt snowball worksheet tracks your progress in a 12-month period.
-Although this tracker starts with the month of January, you can still start on the month of your choosing.
+Although this snowball tracker starts with the month of January, you can still start in the month of your choosing.

 HOW TO USE THE DEBT DITCHERS SNOWBALL TRACKER